Feels Like Summer (Childish Gambino song): Music video

 A music video for "Feels Like Summer" was released on September 1, 2018.
 It was directed by Glover, Ivan Dixon and Greg Sharp.
 In the animated video, Gambino walks calmly through a neighborhood watching all of his neighbors playing during the summer as well as stopping to have dream sequences.
-The neighbors are all famous rappers or modern black figures that consist of (in order and group):
+The neighbors are all famous rappers, R&B singers or modern black figures that consist of (in order and group):